davidkane9/Gov-1006-Papers-Spring-2020/README.md

 ### Do This

-* Download/clone this repo.
-You have write permission.

 * Make sure to pull before you push.
 Deal with [merge conflicts](https://www.git-tower.com/learn/git/ebook/en/command-line/advanced-topics/merge-conflicts) intelligently.
 After you edit, push your changes and confirm that they [look good on the web](https://github.com/davidkane9/gov_1006_spring_2020_papers).

 * Edit this file.
-Use the exact same template as Yao did.
+Use the exact same template as Debi did.
 Enter your name in alphabetical order, skipping one row between each.

-* Use whatever abstract you currently have, even if it stinks.
+The pdf link should go to the pdf in this repo, not to the pdf in your own repo.

-* Give your pdf a name which includes your last name.
+* Give your pdf a name which starts with your last name.
 (We can't have multiple files all called "mypaper.pdf.")
 Place it in the papers/ directory.

-* Make sure you provide links to all three things: your Github account, your final project repo and a copy of your paper which you have placed in the papers directory.
-(This will be a draft right now.)

 ### Students